How To Go Zero Waste At Home

 Obviously, zero waste living has a lot to say about food waste.
 But if you have the means in your own backyard, or know a local sharing economy compost pile, consider offering your food scraps back to the earth.

 Not only will you reduce waste by repurposing food scraps.
-But you'll also have made your own healthy soil for growing the next round of fruits and veggies you intend on consuming.
+But you'll also have made your own healthy soil from food scraps for growing the next round of fruits and veggies you intend on consuming.
 It's all one big cycle of life.
+Talk about sustainable living!

 #6.
 Buy products with recyclable packaging materials